 Agawam is a medium-sized city located in the state of Massachusetts.
 With a population of 28,839 people and six constituent neighborhoods, Agawam is the 61st largest community in Massachusetts.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Agawam is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Agawam isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Agawam are a mix of both white- and blue-collar jobs.
 Overall, Agawam is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Agawam who work in office and administrative support (17.74%), sales jobs (11.40%), and management occupations (9.38%).
+There are especially a lot of people living in Agawam who work in office and administrative support (16.18%), sales jobs (12.69%), and management occupations (9.20%).

-The overall education level of Agawam is somewhat higher than in the average US city of 21.84%: 27.85% of adults 25 and older in the city have at least a bachelor's degree.
+The percentage of people in Agawam who are college-educated is somewhat higher than the average US community of 21.84%: 28.42% of adults in Agawam have at least a bachelor's degree.

 The people who call Agawam home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Agawam residents report their race to be White, followed by Asian.
 Important ancestries of people in Agawam include Italian, French , Polish, and English.